ishswar/katacoda-scenarios/miscellaneous/k8s-day-to-day-part-2/step3.md

 ## Random load balance in action

-If you run `curl` repeteadely you will see reply is comming back from diffrent pods/machines
+If you run `curl` repeatedly you will see reply is coming back from different pods/machines

 ![](./assets/random-load-balance.gif)